People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Most people with body dysmorphic disorder have difficulty controlling their preoccupations and spend hours each day worrying about their perceived defects.
 They may think that other people are staring at them or mocking them because of their appearance.
 Most people check themselves often in mirrors, others avoid mirrors, and still others alternate between the two behaviors.

 Many people compulsively and excessively groom themselves, pick at their skin (to remove or fix perceived skin defects), and seek reassurance about the perceived defects.
 They may frequently change their clothes to try to hide or camouflage their nonexistent or slight defect or try to improve their appearance in other ways.
 For example, people may grow a beard to hide perceived scars or wear a hat to cover slightly thinning hair.
-Many have cosmetic medical (most often, dermatologic), dental, or surgical treatment, sometimes repeatedly, to correct their perceived defect.
+Most have cosmetic medical (most often, dermatologic), dental, or surgical treatment, sometimes repeatedly, to correct their perceived defect.
 Such treatment is usually unsuccessful and may intensify their preoccupation.
-Men with muscle dysmorphia may take anabolic steroids (such as testosterone), which may be dangerous.
+Men with muscle dysmorphia may take anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
+Anabolic steroids are hormones that promote muscle growth and increase strength and... read more (such as testosterone), which may be dangerous.

 Because people with body dysmorphic disorder feel self-conscious about their appearance, they may avoid going out in public, including going to work, school, and social events.
 Some with severe symptoms leave their home only at night, and others not at all.
 Thus this disorder often results in social isolation.
-Distress and dysfunction caused by the disorder can lead to depression, repeated hospitalization, suicidal behavior, and suicide.
+In very severe cases, body dysmorphic disorder is incapacitating.
+Distress and dysfunction caused by the disorder can lead to depression, drug or alcohol problems, repeated hospitalization, suicidal behavior, and suicide.

 Doctors diagnose body dysmorphic disorder when people do the following: